 - All governors receive appropriate safeguarding and child protection (including online safety) training at induction.
 This training equips them with the knowledge to provide strategic challenge to test and assure that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
-This training is regularly updated through annual updates and refresher training. - All staff members (including long-term agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues; this training will be updated at least annually via twilight/INSET/staff meetings. - Safeguarding training for staff, including online safety training, will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning via regular updates. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively via email and staff meetings. - Borough Green Primary recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
-Safeguarding is on every staff meeting agenda. - Staff will be encouraged to contribute to and shape school safeguarding arrangements and child protection policies with safeguarding as a standing item on the staff meeting agenda and fortnightly meetings with DSL's and SLT. - The Headteacher will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up to date register of who has been trained.
+This training is regularly updated through annual updates and refresher training. - All staff members (including long-term agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues; this training will be updated at least annually via twilight/INSET/staff meetings. - It is a requirement that all members of staff have access to this policy and sign to say that they have read and understood its contents.
+All staff are expected to re-read this policy annually (and follow any updates) to ensure they understand our expectations and requirements. - Safeguarding training for staff, including online safety training, will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning via regular updates. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively via email and staff meetings. - Borough Green Primary recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
+Safeguarding is on every staff meeting agenda. - Staff will be encouraged to contribute to and shape school safeguarding arrangements and child protection policies with safeguarding as a standing item on the staff briefing agenda and weekly meetings with DSLs and SLT. - The Headteacher will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up to date register of who has been trained.

-7.2 Safer Working Practice
+Safer Working Practice